caspervonb/bitty/readme.markdown

 when these files change.

-It can also inject the bundle in the client runtime, the client needs to be able to accept a remote debugging connection, for now only chrome is enabled and it wants port 9222.
+It can also inject the bundle in the client runtime, the client needs to be able to accept a remote debugging connection on port 9222.

 ## Options
 -C, --directory